academe/SagePay/README.md

 So far there is a storage model abstract, with an example PDO storage implementation.
 There are models for the basket, addresses, customers, and surcharges.

+[This wiki page](https://github.com/academe/SagePay/wiki/List-of-Messages) lists the messages that will ultimately be supported by the library.

 ## Installation ##